mratsim/Arraymancer/README.md

 You can also check the [detailed example](https://github.com/mratsim/Arraymancer/blob/master/examples/ex01_xor_perceptron_from_scratch.nim) or [benchmark](https://github.com/mratsim/Arraymancer/blob/master/benchmarks/ex01_xor.nim) perceptron for a preview of Arraymancer deep learning usage.

 Available autograd and neural networks features are detailed in the technical reference part of the [documentation](https://mratsim.github.io/Arraymancer/).

-Warning: The autograd and neural networks high-level interface should see little changes (additional optional parameters like requires_grad), however the neural net primitives WILL be changed.

 ### Arraymancer as a Numpy alternative